GuiChambelPt/Golden-ATC-Tracking/CONTRIBUTING.md

 Here are some areas where you can contribute:

 - Make Planes Appear on the Map
-- Improve UI/UX
+- Fix Api
-- Expand the list of airports
+- Improve UI
-- Improve Error Handling
+- Fix some bugs
-- Optimize Performance
+- Add more airports

 ## License
 By contributing to this project, you agree that your contributions will be licensed under the MIT License.
 See the LICENSE file for more details.